unibo-spe/spe-slides/content/09-containerization/_index.md

     done
     ```

-3. Let's have at the shared directory: `ls -la ./shared`
+3. Let's have a look at the shared directory: `ls -la ./shared`
     ```
     ls -la ./shared
     totale 56